frantisekfarka/ac21007_lab/lab06/README.md

 * The program takes a name of an input file as it's first command-line argument.
 * The input file contains a list of numbers separated by a new line (see [file.in](./file.in) as an example of an input file).
-* The program promts user for a sorting algorithm to use.
-At least the following sorting algoritms are available:
+* The program prompts user for a sorting algorithm to use.
+At least the following sorting algorithms are available:

   * Insertion Sort
   * Selection Sort